-Substantive editing is comprehensive and encompasses developmental, structural, and technical aspects of your manuscript.
+Substantive editing is comprehensive and encompasses developmental/content, structural, and technical aspects of your manuscript.
 A good substantive edit can encourage you to look at both the big picture (world building, series arc, character development) along with technical details.
-As part of a substantive edit, I might ask questions about your world building, characterization, and plot logic and coherence, and I might even suggest some rewrites.
+As part of a substantive edit, we might ask questions about your world building, characterization, and plot logic and coherence, and we might even suggest some rewrites.

-During editing I will identify sensitivity or problematic content and suggest revision (i.e. language and depictions that are homophobic, transphobic, racist, misogynistic, abelist, etc.).
+During editing we will identify sensitivity or problematic content and suggest revision (i.e. language and depictions that are homophobic, transphobic, racist, misogynistic, ableist, etc.).
 Sometimes an author might not realize a sensitive issue is unintentionally coming across in a negative or derogatory way.
 It is not about censoring content or avoiding serious topics, but rather a consideration of tone and representation and a respect for diversity.

-While I recommend two-phase editing for this type of in-depth edit, I offer a single-phase option as well.
+While two-phase editing is recommended for this type of in-depth edit, we offer a single-phase option as well.
 This edit includes review of story elements (characterization, plot, pacing, tone, logic and coherence, point of view)—basically how well the story works.
 It also includes looking at consistency, sentence structure concerns, and overall style and technical aspects of writing.

 If you have a manuscript that feels problematic or a story in progress that is not working on some level, let’s discuss whether a separate developmental edit might be beneficial.

 Copyediting focuses on the technical aspects of the manuscript (i.e. sentence structure, mechanics, grammar, spelling, repetition) as well as overall issues of consistency and clarity, including additional fact-checking and notes on outstanding plot issues (i.e. timeline checks, continuity).